 Americans have frequently expressed disgust with the bicameral legislative branch of the federal government, which seems to have been mired in gridlock and partisan bickering for at least a decade now.
-Even amid the turbulent political gasbaggery of 2020, however, there's one congress that you don't have to feel aggrieved by, or find yourself distastefully reluctant to embrace.
+Even with partisan political gamesmanship stalling out President Biden's infrastructure bill, however, there's one congress that you don't have to feel aggrieved by, or find yourself distastefully reluctant to embrace.

 The ongoing clash between data and network protection professionals and the digital malefactors of the world grows more heated every year, and business and government organizations desperate to secure their digital frontiers need security workers with impeccable credentials.
 Career development is more or less mandatory for anyone in the cybersecurity trade.